vranki/hemppa/README.md

 * add [accountname] - Add account to this room (Must be done as room admin)
 * del [accountname] - Delete account from room (Must be done as room admin)
 * list - List accounts in room
 * poll - Poll for new items  (Must be done as bot owner)
 * clear - Clear all accounts from this room  (Must be done as room admin)

 #### Instagram

 Polls instagram account(s).
 Uses instagram scraper library without any authentication or api key.

 See: https://github.com/realsirjoe/instagram-scraper/

 #### Twitter

 Polls twitter account(s).
 Uses twitter scraper library without any authentication or api key.

 See: https://github.com/taspinar/twitterscraper/tree/master/twitterscraper

+#### Url titles

+Watches all messages in a room and if a url is found tries to fetch it and spit out the title if found.

+Commands:

+* !urltitles on -    spam titles to room
+* !urltitles off    - stop spamming
+* !urltitles status - show current status

+Example:

+* !urltitles status

 ## Bot setup